 What has changed since April 9, 2009?
 Could another U.S. ship be hijacked today?

 “Absolutely, if we let our guard down,” Captain Phillips says.
-“Now there are cops on the beat—armed security guards aboard ships in addition to international navies patrolling pirate-prone areas—but if that situation changes, it could definitely happen again.”
+“Now there are cops on the beat—armed security guards aboard ships in addition to international navies patrolling pirate-prone areas—but if that situation changes, it could happen again.”

-He says “there are so few U.S.-flag ships now that it’s unlikely one would be hijacked.
+He says “There are so few U.S.-flag ships now that it’s unlikely one would be hijacked.
 But are there still risks for American mariners?
 The answer is yes.”

 Captain James Staples, a security expert who works at the Maritime Institute of Graduate Studies (MITAGS) in Linthicum Heights, MD, agrees.